What is aortic stenosis?

-If you're very old and sick or there are other reasons why heart surgery would be too risky, doctors may replace your aortic valve during cardiac catheterization Cardiac Catheterization Cardiac is a medical term for the heart.
-Catheterization means to put a thin, hollow tube (catheter) into some part of your body.
-So in cardiac catheterization (cardiac cath): Your doctor puts... read more .
+If you're very old and sick or there are other reasons why heart surgery would be too risky, doctors may replace your aortic valve during cardiac catheterization Cardiac Catheterization Cardiac catheterization (also called cardiac cath) is a heart procedure done in a hospital.
+The doctor puts a thin plastic tube (catheter) through an artery and into your heart.
+Doctors get... read more .
 But heart surgery is better if you're able to tolerate it.

 If you get a mechanical valve, you'll need to take blood-thinning medicine for the rest of your life, but the valve may last several decades.
 If you get a bioprosthetic valve, you'll need to take the blood-thinning medicine for only a few months, but the valve will only last 10 to 12 years.